LearnersGuild/guide/Dynamic_Tensions/Growth.md

 - making it transparent could damage the purpose of the organization
 - you do not own the information and do not have the owner's explicit permission to make it transparent
-- the information directly concerns another partner and you do not have their explicit permission to make it transparent
+- the information directly concerns another person and you do not have their explicit permission to make it transparent

 ### Closing the Gaps

 In a typical organization, individuals expend enormous energy protecting themselves.
 People hide parts of themselves, avoid conflict, unwittingly sabotage change efforts, and subtly enforce a separation between “the me at work” and the “real me”.
 The consequences are all too common, and all too familiar: more stress and turnover, office politics and gossip, less engagement and collaboration, and ultimately worse outcomes.

-“Gaps” in organizations, in this sense, are most often defined by the conversations we’re not having, the things we’re not discussing, the synchronicities with others that we are not achieving, and the work that, because of some self-protective fear, we are avoiding.[^1]
+“Gaps” in this sense, are most often defined by the conversations we’re not having, the things we’re not discussing, the synchronicities with others that we are not achieving, and the work that, because of some self-protective fear, we are avoiding.[^1]

 #### Gaps may arise between: